Are you worried about your corn snake not eating?

 - Dragging the mouse (thawed and prevailed) around by its tail on the floor of the tank

 Corn snakes will eat when they’re hungry.

 But if they aren’t eating, it’s because they don’t recognize the mouse as food.

-Think of ways to make the mouse seem alive if you use frozen ones.
+So think of ways to make the mouse seem alive if you use frozen ones.